emilyville/textmas/README.md

 Textmas
 ====================

-How it works: Here’s *basically* how you do it:
+Here’s *basically* how to set up your own merry textmas:
 ---------------------

 1. Buy all the stuff.